TorbenRahbekKoch/LogBridge/Readme.md

 ### 2. Enable exception on resolver fail

 You can, also, urge LogBridge to throw an exception when it cannot find a log wrapper.
-This is done by setting the appSettings key *SoftwarePassion.LogBridge.ThrowOnResolverFail* to *true*.
+This is done by setting the property *throwOnResolverFail* to *true*.

 This can be helpful, if you early in the application make a simple log message